Accelize/apyfal/docs/getting_started.rst

        myaccel.process(file_in='/path/myfile.dat', file_out='/path/result.dat')

-With instance IP with accelerator only access
+With host IP with accelerator only access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With ``instance_ip``, your can reuse an already existing instance ID without providing any CSP information.
+With ``host_ip``, your can reuse an already existing host without providing any other host information.

-An accelerator started with ``instance_ip`` have no control over this instance and can't stop it.
+An accelerator started with ``host_ip`` have no control over this host and can't stop it.

 .. code-block:: python

    import apyfal

-   # We also can select the instance to use on Accelerator instantiation
+   # We also can select the host to use on Accelerator instantiation
    # with its IP address stored previously
    with apyfal.Accelerator(
            accelerator='my_accelerator',
-           # Use 'instance_ip' and removed 'client_id' and 'secret_id'
+           # Use 'host_ip' and removed any other host parameter
-           instance_ip='my_instance_ip',
+           host_ip='my_host_ip',
            accelize_client_id='my_accelize_client_id',
            accelize_secret_id='my_accelize_secret_id') as myaccel: